Mitigation and Adaptation Strategies

 Climate Change Risks Financial Impacts Response Measures

-Renewable energy and climate risk regulation development Increases in operating costs (such as higher legal compliance cost or increase in management fees).
+Regulatory developments in renewable energy demand and climate risk Increases in operating costs (such as higher legal compliance cost or increase in management fees).
 The Company is expected to reach the target of 100% renewable energy use in 2030.
 Green energy certificate fees are expected to increase annual cost by 300 to 600 million NTD.
 The annual carbon fees and costs due to legal requirements are:

 1. 40 to 50 million USD in 2030 (IEA 2°C scenario)